melloddy/SparseChem/docs/catalogue_fusion.md

 # How to use Catalogue Fusion

-The tasks to be fused in a separate catalogue are specified in the weight file using an extra column `cat_id`.
+The tasks to be fused in a separate catalogue head should be specified in the weight file using an extra column `cat_id`.
 For example: